 Former Deputy Minister, Western Economic Diversification Canada

-Ms. Lennie is currently board chair for Habitat for Humanity Edmonton, and she serves on the board of directors for Canada West Foundation.
-She is also the recipient of multiple awards including the Lieutenant Governor's Gold Medal for Excellence in Public Service, the Peter Lougheed Award for Leadership in Public Policy and the University of Alberta's 2015 Alumni Honour Award.
+Ms. Lennie is currently board chair for Habitat for Humanity Edmonton, and she serves on the boards of the Canada West Foundation and Genome Alberta.
+She is also the recipient of the Peter Lougheed Award for Leadership in Public Policy, and the University of Alberta's 2015 Alumni Honour Award.

 Matthew James Bailey (B Eng.) is a pioneer in the wave of global innovation termed the “Internet of Things” (IoT).
 He is recognized for his work internationally, including recognition from the US government and the World Technology Network.